Richard Evans (portrait painter)

-Richard Evans (1784–1871), was an English portrait-painter and copyist, a pupil and later assistant of Sir Thomas Lawrence.
+Richard Evans (1784 – November 1871) was an English painter and copyist who specialised in portrait painting.
+He was a pupil of Sir Thomas Lawrence, later serving as his assistant.

 Early life

 Evans was born in Shrewsbury.
 When young he was a close friend of the Birmingham-born artist David Cox, who would lend ink landscape drawings to Evans, who was short of money, so that he could make copies to sell.
 When Cox moved to London in 1804, Evans and another aspiring artist friend, Charles Barber, followed him there.
 They both took lodgings near Cox, and all three would go out sketching together.